How Budgeting Saved My Marriage

 The budget we created was made by both of us.
 We both agreed to the amounts and the system.
 We have lived on this same budgeting system for years now, with a few minor adjustments.
 We honestly rarely talk about money.
 When we do, it is to discuss changes to the budget or big purchases-its all done calmly and respectfully (and rarely).
 We already know what we each need and what our overall financial goals are so we only rarely have to discuss the “nuts and bolts”.
 There really is nothing to fight about and money does not make its way into every discussion like it used to.

-Some Tips about Creating a Budget with your Spouse or Significant Other:
+6 Tips to Help you Create a Budget with your Spouse or Significant Other:

 - Be calm and respectful.
 Realize that it is rarely about the money.
 It is about the emotion that money evokes.